djc5627/CompendiumWeb/docs/Birds/Song Bird/Sparrow/Eastern Towhee.md

 ---------------------------------------------------------------
 ## Notes

 First seen during our first birding trip to Sandy Hook.
-Seen few minutes after parking our car near Plum Island rummaging through brush very loudly like a [[Grackle]].
+Seen few minutes after parking our car near Plum Island rummaging through brush very loudly like a [[Common Grackle]].
 At first thought it was a [[Baltimore Oriole]] but the white plumage on the stomach told me it was a different species.
 The Towhee did not pay much attention to me and let me get very close but the brush made photographing them tough.

 ---------------------------------------------------------------
 ## Sightings